earonesty/pymodinv/README.md

 ## Use:

 Python already has fast powmod, here's a modular inverse that's twice as fast as doing it in python straight.
-Will add other functions if someone wants them.

     from pymodinv import modinv